pintoflow17/bestbuy-canada/README.md

 Yes, BestBuy has a recycling program where customers can responsibly dispose of old electronics.
 Some items may even qualify for trade-in credit.

 ---

+## Note
+- We don't have any affiliation with bestbuy canada, this api is not official.